PubInv/ventmon-ventilator-inline-test-monitor/doc/UserManaul.md

 The VentMon is both open hardware and open software.
 The firmware that runs on the board and makes sensor measurements is released under the [MIT License](https://github.com/PubInv/ventmon-ventilator-inline-test-monitor/blob/master/LICENSE).
-Other libraries and files may be released under different open source license if they are derived works of starting points released under other licenses.
+Other libraries and files may be released under different open source licenses if they are derived works of starting points released under other licenses.

 Public Invention does not apply for patents.
 All of the hardware designs for the VentMon